lampeh/varnish-vcl/README.rst

   restart request on error 503 (backend unavailable)

 extcache_ignorebusy.vcl
-  ignore busy objects to avoid race condition in cache networks
+  ignore busy objects to avoid stall in cache meshes

 fake_age.vcl
   reset Age: header (useful if varnish should cache an object longer than the browser)